 The following criteria are used by the department in determining whether, in its discretion, Stanford will award transfer credit for graduate-level work done at another institution:

 The Application for Graduate Residency Credit is reviewed by the department and the Office of the University Registrar (see Section 2, Implementation Guidelines, below).
+For transfer credit done under a system other than the quarter system, the permissible maximum units are calculated at an appropriate ratio of equivalence.
+One semester unit or hour usually equals 1.5 quarter units.

 1.5.1 Evaluation of Credit for Students Receiving VA Educational Benefits